open-socialism/open-socialism-site/why-create-a-new-system.md

 ## There is value in considering what a modern utopian society would look like

 Even if we can't suddenly switch to a new system at least documenting and iterating upon such a system can have a lot of value.
-Once there is a compelling and clearly superior system a strong case can be made for change.
+Once there is a compelling and superior system a strong case can be made for change.
 Even if that change is not a complete switch over it is still valuable if DC can learn from other better systems.

 ## The time is ripe to construct an advanced, highly productive and equitable society